What is the school's Published Admissions Number?

 Are teachers at The Wells Free School fully qualified?

-Yes, The Wells Free School has and will recruit fully qualified teachers.
+Yes, The Wells Free School recruit fully qualified teachers.

 School organisation and after school clubs